Book II — The Law of Lead

 • The Ember: +2 Mettle when you Spark a Memory this way.

-• No refresh if you are Fatigued or Depleted (Strain at half Cap or higher).
+• No refresh while Fatigued or Depleted (Strain at half Cap or higher).

 Spending Mettle